Search

 Image Classification is the Basis of Computer Vision

 The field of computer vision includes a set of main problems such as image classification, localization, image segmentation, and object detection.
-Among those, image classification can be considered the fundamental problem.
+Among those, we consider image classification to be the fundamental problem.
 It forms the basis for other computer vision problems.

-Image classification applications are used in many areas, such as medical imaging, object identification in satellite images, traffic control systems, brake light detection, machine vision, and more.
+Image classification applications are used in many areas.
+These include medical imaging, object identification in satellite images, traffic control systems, brake light detection, machine vision, and more.
 To find more real-world applications of image classification, check out our extensive list of AI vision applications.

 Object Detection Application with cyclists